-About one-half of U.S. white corn is produced under contract to buyers or end users.
+Much of the U.S. white corn is produced under contract to buyers or end users.
 Many contracts stipulate varieties and numbers of acres planted.
 Several major white corn processors and numerous small processing facilities process food-grade white corn.
-Major white corn users and millers include PepsiCo-owned products labeled under Frito Lay, Quaker Oats and Archer Daniels Midland (ADM) Milling product lines including Azteca and Martha White.
-Frito Lay has a large presence in Nebraska and Illinois. llinois and Indiana provide white corn for Azteca.
+Major white corn users and millers include PepsiCo-owned products labeled under Frito Lay, Quaker Oats and Archer Daniels Midland (ADM).
+Milling product lines including Azteca and Martha White.
+Frito Lay has a large presence in Nebraska and Illinois.
+Illinois and Indiana provide white corn for Azteca.

 The United States exports about one-third of its white corn production.
 Exports grew substantially during the 1990s.
 Almost no white corn was exported in 1990, but about 40 million bushels (out of 100 million bushels of domestic production) were exported in 1999.
 However, exports declined to about 35 million bushels in 2010.